dineshpathro90/SecretFinder2.o/README.md

 Requirements

 Ensure you have Nuclei installed and accessible in your system's PATH.

+Customization

+The find-js-sensitive-data.yaml template can be customized to include additional patterns or modify existing ones.
+The template relies on regex patterns to identify various types of sensitive data such as API keys, access tokens, and private keys.
+Example Customization

-You can install Nuclei by following the installation instructions provided here.
+You can add new regex patterns by modifying the template, like so:

+    - type: regex
+  name: slack_token
+  regex:
+    - 'xox[baprs]-[0-9a-zA-Z]{10,48}'